< Browse to Previous Essay | Browse to Next Essay >

 Our Earthly Paradise

-Norwegian shoemaker Zakarias Martin Taftezon (also Taftsen and Toftzen) (1821-1901), Swiss Ulrich Freund, and New Englander Clement W. “Charlie” Sumner met each other at New Orleans while en route to the 1949 California gold rush.
+Norwegian shoemaker Zakarias Martin Taftezon (also spelled Toftezen and Taftsen, among other variants) (1821-1901), Swiss Ulrich Freund, and New Englander Clement W. "Charlie" Sumner met each other at New Orleans while en route to the 1849 California gold rush.
 They did not strike it rich in the gold fields and headed north to the Oregon Country.
-In late 1850, they landed in Olympia and with the help of Samuel Hancock, took an Indian canoe down the sound (going north) to find land.
+In late 1850, they landed in Olympia and with the help of Samuel Hancock, took an Indian canoe north down Puget Sound to find available land.
 At Whidbey Island the Skagits and the Tulalips were at war and the Native American paddlers would not enter the harbor off Saratoga Passage marked by Garry oak trees.
-The paddlers dropped the "fortyniners" off on Crescent Harbor.
+The paddlers dropped the "fortyniners" off at Crescent Harbor.

 According to pioneer Jerome Ely, Taftezon cut steps into the steep bluff at the mouth of the inlet the Skagits called Kla-tole-tsche to climb up and view the area to the north.
 He spied the Oak Harbor prairie free of the dense stands of trees that covered so much of the region.
 He is said to have proclaimed back down to his companions, “The view is the most glorious on earth, our search is over, and we have at last found our earthly paradise” (Neil, 28).